kpq/nyu-data-journalism-2014/classes/pieces-together-interviewing-data/index.md

 - If you are ahead, turn your map into something resembling journalism, with, say, a headline, and some sentences.
 A very rough example is <a href="map.html">here.</a> Notice that I switched to maptiles that don't scream "here's where the oceans are."
 You can do the same thing to Fusion table maps with [saturation](http://fusion-tables-api-samples.googlecode.com/svn/trunk/FusionTablesLayerWizard/src/index.html).

 - Push your map to your github account, and add a link from your index page.
-Let's make sure we're all using the tab key in Sublime Text and terminal to our advatange.
+Let's make sure we're all using the tab key in Sublime Text and terminal to our advantage.

 ##Looking at data